TerrainMaster/deathanddestructiontmod/README.md

 # deathanddestructiontmod
-This is the homepage for deathanddestructuion
+Welcome to the official homepage for the deathanddestruction mod for terraria!